TUDelftNAS/SDN-NaaSPlatform/NaaSPlatform/README.md

 Default URL:
 [http://localhost:8008](http://localhost:8008)

 Note: `analyzer-ip` in the above URL is the IP address of the system hosting the sFlow-RT network analyzer, this URL is also the base URL for the sFlow-RT network analyzer's REST API.
-All the exposed REST APIs by the sFlow-RT network analyzer are well documented in the analyzer's web GUI.
+All the exposed REST APIs by the sFlow-RT network analyzer are well documented in its web GUI.

 #### Custom built SNMP web application

 The procedure for installing and launching the custom built SNMP web application ([SNMPWebApplication](../SNMPWebApplication)) is available in its source code [README](../SNMPWebApplication/README.md) file.
-After launching the SNMPWebApplication, verify the application's operational status by navigating to its web GUI.
+After launching SNMPWebApplication, verify its operational status by navigating to its web GUI.

 URL:
 http://snmp-ip:8090